 As you can just about see in the picture above I drilled a set of holes each side of the crack, about half and inch and one inch away.
 I did this in order to extra reinforce the repair.
 I also countersunk these holes on both sides of the hole and I did this because I wanted it to be a bit like a plastic rivet so it's really strong.
 Basically so the plastic couldn't come out of the hole as the countersinking means the plastic on the outside is larger than the hole so it can't slip out.

 I will need to sand the front panel again in the above picture in order for it to be totally smooth.
-I am not worried about it being scratched from the sander because I intend to cover it all in matt black vinyl anyway.
+I am not worried about it being scratched from the sander because I intend to cover it all in white and black vinyl wrap anyway.
 So for this to cover and stick properly, the panel needs to be smooth and flat.
-Covering the whole area is for a couple of reasons; One, to cover the mess of the repairs; Two, to have the total area that is under the edge of the windows to be black, as these areas can look unsightly with dirt under the edge of them.
+Covering the whole area is for a couple of reasons; One, to cover the mess of the repairs; Two, to have the area that is under the edge of the windows to be black, to keep it as original as possible and also as these areas can look unsightly with dirt under the edge of them too.

 Making the new top and bottom shelves.......

 Here is the new bottom shelf constructed.
-All I need to do is glue the beading fancy moulded edge to the the new shelf edge and then cover it all in Fablon.
+I glued the beading moulded edge to the new shelf edge and then cover it all in Fablon.
 Again on this, there was a 30 degree angle on one edge of this shelf.

 Damp front corner.......